Berlin Defence: Berlin Endgame: 5.d4 Nd6 6.Bxc6 dxc6 7.dxe5 Nf5 8.Qxd8+ Kxd8

-Berlin Draw: 5.d4 Nd6 6.dxe5
+The endgame was famously played in all four Berlin games of the Classical World Chess Championship 2000 between Vladimir Kramnik and Garry Kasparov.
+Kramnik assessed the endgame as better for White, but argued that Black should be able to draw as White's advantage is insufficient to win, and was able to secure a draw in each of the four games against the then reigning world champion.
+After this, the Berlin rose greatly in popularity.

+Common ninth moves for White are 9.Nc3, 9.h3 and 9.Rd1+.
+A number of plans are possible for Black.
+After 9.Nc3, the most common move, 9...Ke8 and 9...h6 are common, as well as the more recent 9...Bd7 (intending a later ...Kc8) and the unnatural 9...Ne7, as well as 9...Be7.
+9...Be6 is possible but invites 10.Ng5.
+White plans to advance on the kingside with f4 and g4, with the goal of eventually promoting a pawn.

+L'hermet Variation: 6.dxe5

-A line colloquially known as the Berlin draw is often utilized by top-level players to agree to an early draw: 1.e4 e5 2.Nf3 Nc6 3.Bb5 Nf6 4.0-0 Nxe4 5.d4 Nd6 6.dxe5 Nxb5 7.a4 Nbd4 8.Nxd4 Nxd4 9.Qxd4 d5 10.exd6 e.p.
-Qxd6 11.Qe4+ Qe6 12.Qd4 Qd6 13.Qe4+ Qe6 14.Qd4 Qd6, with the game ending in a threefold repetition draw claim on move 14, or soon after.
-Black also has the alternative moves 7...d6 and 8...d5.
+6.dxe5, which has been called the L'hermet Variation, (Note: The spelling "L'Hermet" is also used, but German-language sources strongly prefer "L'hermet".) is also colloquially known as the Berlin Draw, as it has frequently been used by top-level players to agree to an early draw.
+This draw occurs after 6...Nxb5 7.a4 Nbd4 8.Nxd4 Nxd4 9.Qxd4 d5 10.exd6 e.p.
+Qxd6 11.Qe4+ Qe6 12.Qd4 Qd6 13.Qe4+ Qe6 14.Qd4 Qd6, where the game ends after a threefold repetition draw claim on move 14, or soon after.

-The line is not a forcing draw if White does not play 10.exd6 e.p., although White has little to no advantage and it is generally considered that there are better ways to play for advantage in the Berlin.
-This line was featured in the game Erigaisi–Gukesh, Wijk aan Zee, 2023, seen here.
-After en passant, both sides do have nothing better to do than repeat and draw.

-Ian Nepomniachtchi utilized this line against Nakamura in Round 12 of the Candidates Tournament 2022, forcing a quick draw by repetition.
+The line is not a forced draw, as either side can deviate, although White is analysed as having no advantage after 6.dxe5 and it is generally considered that there are better ways to play for advantage in the Berlin.
+This line was featured in the game Erigaisi–Gukesh, Wijk aan Zee, 2023.
+Ian Nepomniachtchi played this line against Nakamura in Round 12 of the Candidates Tournament 2022, forcing a quick draw by repetition.
 With two rounds remaining in the tournament, the draw extended Nepomniachtchi's lead in the tournament while Nakamura found the result acceptable to keep his second place position.
 Thus, both players benefited from the draw in light of the incumbent World Champion Magnus Carlsen's suggestion that he would not play another World Championship match, leaving the match to the first and second place finishers of the Candidates.
 During the World Blitz Chess Championship 2022, a match between Richárd Rapport and Nakamura with Black ended in a Berlin Draw that took just 36 seconds from first move to the threefold repetition.
 It would have taken just 20 seconds if not for Rapport spending 16 seconds deciding whether to enter the drawing line.